The light we choose to see

 Judy’s eyes were in pain and tears had knotted in her chin.

 She felt the fire poker in her right hand.
-This time the metal seemed vibrant.
+This time the metal seemed alive.

 Friedrich looked at her.